 - Add .5mm to every edge that will be beveled.
 For a pear, that will be two beveled edges (at the point), a square 4 etc.

 - With the stone I am using, that came out to 65mm + 1mm for the beveled edges = 66mm in length.

 If measuring a square or rectangular stone, and you don’t use the wire measuring method, don’t forget to add the thickness of the metal in.
 There will be more information on setting these stones on another page.

-- Measure depth of the stone by placing it in the calipers.
+- Measure the depth of the stone by placing it in the calipers.
 For my stone, that came out to 9.11 so I rounded up to 9.5 – which allows me some wiggle room for filing.

 - Set your dividers to the ruler and scribe your width line.
 Mark the length too.

-Metal marked and ready to cut: one scribed line and one with pen, marking the length.
-When using pen, which has a dimension that can affect your outcome, decide which side you are marking and measuring on.
+Metal marked and ready to cut: one scribed line and one with a pen, marking the length.
+When using a pen, which has a dimension that can affect your outcome, decide which side you are marking and measuring on.
 I decided to measure inside of my marks.

 Cutting The Bezel Strip

 You can cut your metal with a bench shear.
 Alternately, you can saw out the shape with a jeweler’s saw or use French Shop Shears.
 I put the shop shears to the test – cutting the 20g bezel sheet with them.
 The metal curled but, I just annealed it and pounded it flat.
 The best way to flatten metal without marring it, is to place a piece of wood or urethane over it and then bang away; preferably with a heavy mallet.